sfrisk/webcomics-cms/content/comic/should-have-brought-a-cleric.md

             “How much blood does a halfling even have?” he asks.
 “Xavros?”
 Another pause.
 “Thog!”
+          script: "**Horbin:** How much blood does a halfling even have?
+Xavros?
+Thog!"
         - panel: /assets/images/comic/wenches-003-c.jpg
           transcript: >-
             Xavros, Veronica, and Thog stand in front of the right side of the